haewons-tanzu/haewons-tanzu.github.io/_posts/2021-07-26-tkg-troubleshooting.md

 $ tanzu cluster create -f tkc.yaml -v 9
 ```

 Here, I'm gonna to connect to my management cluster named mgmt-cluster.
-There is my managent cluster context in ~/.kube/config and I can check the context info using the command as below.
-Default context name is <MANAGEMENT-CLUSTER-NAME>-admin@<MANAGEMENT-CLUSTER-NAME>.
+There is my managent cluster context in ~/.
+kube/config and I can check the context info using the command as below.
+Default context name is \<MANAGEMENT-CLUSTER-NAME\>-admin@\<MANAGEMENT-CLUSTER-NAME\>.
 ```shell
 $ kubectl config view
 ```